DocKDE/pdbman/README.md

 ## Known Issues

-If the number of residues is over 9999 or the number of atoms is over 99999, automatically created PDB files will usually wrap around and start counting at 1 again. `pdbman` can read these but uses an internal numbering scheme that keeps on counting after reaching the limit.
+If the number of residues is over 9999 or the number of atoms is over 99999, automatically created PDB files will usually wrap around and start counting at 1 again. `pdbman` can read these but uses an internal numbering scheme that keeps on counting after reaching the wraparound point.

 This discrepancy exists because the number of digits for atom and residues IDs is limited by the file format but these are used by `pdbman` to distiguish between unique atoms and residues.